 Zero Trust can break the cycle of security failure.
 The InfoSecurity survey shows that 37 percent of organizations have already experienced attacks that could compromise their data and applications in the cloud.
 According to industry experts, nearly all cyber attacks involve privileged access.
 As organizations increasingly operate in cloud-first environments, access is not limited to the network and the perimeter is no longer defensible.

 This means that security strategies must shift to protecting what’s most important—from within.
 Zero Trust security models are making this possible.
 With Zero Trust, organizations trust nothing and verify everything, whether it comes from inside or outside the network perimeter, before granting access.
-By practicing defense-in-depth and incorporating privileged access security controls at the core of their strategy, organizations can implement a Zero Trust framework that helps to drive down risk while maintaining business velocity.
+By practicing defense-in-depth and incorporating privileged access management controls at the core of their strategy, organizations can implement a Zero Trust framework that helps to drive down risk while maintaining business velocity.

-For example, the CyberArk Global Advanced Threat Landscape 2019 Report revealed that less than half of organizations have a privileged access security strategy in place for DevOps, IoT, RPA and other technologies foundational to digital initiatives.
+For example, the CyberArk Global Advanced Threat Landscape 2019 Report revealed that less than half of organizations have a privileged access management strategy in place for DevOps, IoT, RPA and other technologies foundational to digital initiatives.
 This creates a perfect opportunity for attackers to exploit legitimate privileged access.

 No matter the digital transformation strategy, security must be a critical consideration from the beginning.
 This industry study illustrates the risks of embarking on new digital programs without a solid security foundation in place.

 The CISO View report on Protecting Privileged Access in DevOps and Cloud Environments tackles many of these challenges and offers practical guidance for effectively reducing risk in modern environments—from CISOs who have been there.
 Download the report to learn more.